stanford-cs348k/camera_asst/README.md

 The codebase uses a simple `Makefile` as the build system.
 To build the starter code, run `make` from the top level directory.
 The assignment source code is in `src/`, and object files and binaries will be generated into `build/` and `bin/` respectively.

-You have the option of implementing this assignment either in ordinary C++ or in Halide <https://github.com/halide/Halide>, a C++ embedded DSL for image processing and machine learning.
+You have the option of implementing this assignment either in C++ or in [Halide](https://halide-lang.org/).
+Halide is a domain-specific language for image processing embedded in C++.
+(Note: major parts of the real HDR+ pipeline at Google are implemented in Halide.)
 We have provided stubs of the pipeline for both vanilla C++ and Halide.
 Students who are interested in getting the highest performance possible will probably be better off using Halide, since it allows you to quickly experiment with many different loop schedules for a program.
+Please see the [Halide site](https://halide-lang.org/) for [tutorials about the language](), and this [Youtube video](https://www.youtube.com/watch?v=3uiEyEKji0M).

 __Using Halide__